-I am an interdisciplinary scholar whose research draws from history and philosophy of science, environmental social science and physical climate science to address knowledge production and uptake issues in climate change science.
-I am particularly interested in how these issues materialize in the context of climate change adaptation.
+I am an interdisciplinary scholar whose research draws from history and philosophy of science, environmental social science and physical climate science to address knowledge production, justification and uptake issues in climate change science.
+I am particularly interested in how these issues materialize in the context of climate change adaptation in the public and private sectors.
+I currently divide my time between the Department of Science, Technology, Engineering and Public Policy at the University College London and the Earth System Services Department at the Barcelona Supercomputing Center.

-At Leeds, I work on two main topics.
-The first regards the epistemic foundations of quality of climate information in the context of climate change adaptation.
+My current work follows three inter-related streams.
+The first first regards the epistemic foundations of quality of climate information.
+This information can take many forms, from probabilistic projections to physical climate storylines.
 In this work we have developed a framework which specifies epistemic requirements for a concept of quality and its target, and successively applied it to state-of-the-art climate information.

 I earned my PhD from the Department of History and Philosophy of Science at the University of Pittsburgh, and wrote my dissertation under the supervision of Professor Robert Batterman.
 Before going to Pittsburgh, I completed an MSc in History and Philosophy of Science at the London School of Economics and a BSc in Mathematics and Physics (Joint Honors) at University College London.